 The first is the 3 minute test: this consists of 3 minutes at absolute maximal effort from the off, so starting with a sprint.
 The aim is to drain the W’ by the 2 minute 30 second mark.
 At that point, the theory is that you cannot sustain power above CP, so the average power for the last 30 seconds should be your CP measurement.
 Then, for the first 2 minutes 30 seconds, the work done (J) above CP is determined as your W’.
 This test can be tricky to do reliably and requires the athlete to fully empty the tank early in the effort.

-Another method is the 3 and 12 minute power test: this requires the athlete to complete a 3 and 12 minute paced time trial where they should feel spent and empty by the end of each effort.
+Another method of testing CP and W’ is using multiple maximal power tests (usually 2-3 efforts) over durations generally between 3 to 20 minutes to create a power curve.
+The 3 and 12 minute power test is a commonly used variant.
+This test requires the athlete to complete a 3 and 12 minute paced time trial where they should feel spent and empty by the end of each effort.
 Between each effort is 40 minutes of very low intensity to fully recharge the W’.
 Using these results and a formula to determine the power curve, CP can be derived as well as the W’.
 An example graph below shows the W’ in the shaded area – note how the volume of the blocks is the same.

 The reason W’ can be useful for both athletes and coaches is that it provides not only a way of measuring improvement for repeated efforts capacity and anaerobic efforts, but also a means of determining the number of efforts that can be performed in training before failure.
 This table from an Excel sheet shows how the CP, W’, wattage for the effort, the length of the effort in seconds, the wattage for recovery and length of recovery can all be used to determine how many repeats can happen before failure of the effort (W’ reaches 0 J).